Abe Ruef: Education and influences

 Ruef was born Abraham Rueff of parents from a French–Jewish background.
 He was a bright student and, when barely fourteen, began studying at the University of California, Berkeley, majoring in classical studies.
 While attending the university, he developed an interest in fighting the rampant corruption that was endemic to local and national politics at the time.
 With some fellow students, he formed the "Municipal Reform League".
-He corresponded with like-minded individuals across the nation, including a young New Yorker named Theodore Roosevelt.
+He corresponded with like-minded individuals across the nation, including Theodore Roosevelt.
 At 18, Ruef graduated with the highest honors, then proceeded to enroll at the Hastings College of Law in San Francisco.
 He graduated from Hastings less than three years later and was accepted to the California State Bar when he was 21, the minimum age of admittance.

 California was a center of corruption at the time, influenced by the Southern Pacific Railroad, which controlled both political parties in the state.
 They and other well-funded interest groups and individuals used their economic power and influence to form trusts and monopolies that guaranteed them power.
 Many of these wealthy and powerful people lived in San Francisco and, when necessary, could reinforce their hold on power through corrupt politicians and city bosses.

-Political role
+Political career

 Although Ruef was for a long time a Republican, he wanted more power and in 1901 was the driving force behind the foundation of the new Union Labor Party.
 Using his position there, he maneuvered himself into a position of power.

 Chooses San Francisco mayor

 Ruef selected the relative unknown president of the Musicians Union, Eugene Schmitz, a violinist and amateur composer, to run for mayor on the Union Labor Party ticket.
-Schmitz had no scandals in his past, was a tall, handsome man, a commanding speaker, possessed a likeable nature, and was married with two children.
 Ruef hoped that Schmitz might be both electable and conducive to influence that might lead the way to the governorship later on.
 Behind the scenes, Ruef wrote Schmitz' speeches, planned his public appearances, and effectively ran his campaign.
-Schmitz became "Ruef's puppet" and was elected mayor on November 7, 1901, and was reelected in 1903 and 1905, each time by solid majorities.
+Schmitz became "Ruef's puppet" and was elected mayor on November 5, 1901, and was reelected in 1903 and 1905, each time by solid majorities.